respawn-app/FlowMVI/docs/plugins/custom_plugins.md

 sometimes the time difference can be significant if the store was stopped for some time or even **never** if the store's buffer overflows or store is not ever used again.

-* Return null to veto the processing and prevent other plugins from using the intent.
+* Return `null` to veto the processing and prevent other plugins from using the intent.
 * Return another intent to replace `intent` with another one and continue with the chain.
 * Return `intent` to continue processing, leaving it unmodified.
 * Execute other operations using `PipelineContext`.
+* Generally, you can send other intents inside this handler, but avoid infinite loops of course.

 ### onAction